 I wrote this program to be used for robotics teams taking part in the FIRST Robotics Competition.
 Our team needed a way to download match schedules and team lists for various events, and we didn’t have an efficient way to automate that.
-This program uses the TBA APIv3 to download event match schedules, event team lists, and a complete FRC team list.
+This Java program uses the TBA APIv3 to download event match schedules, event team lists, and a complete FRC team list.

 When using the program, most settings are saved when the program is closed, including the TBA API key, data to export setting, output file location, file export type, and the team number to highlight.
 The only thing that is not saved is the match ID.
 Instructions for how to use the program can be found below.

 Additional information can be found on the GitHub repository.

 You can select what data to pull from The Blue Alliance database.
 The “Data to Export” drop down lists all of the options available.
 “Match schedule” will download a list of all qualification matches with team numbers and alliance colors.
 “Event Team List” will download a list of all teams present at an event.
 “Complete Team List” will download a list of all registered FRC teams.
 Other program settings will determine which file type this data will be exported to.